Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 <img src="https://raw.githubusercontent.com/Akashic101/8.-Martinslauf-Paderborn/refs/heads/master/results/scatter_plot.png" alt="A scatter-plot comparing the total tank vs netto time" width=800>

 An interesting note on this graph is that the shape would be very similar no matter which run you plot, as long as there is a large enough amount of data.
-This very clearly shows that most runners run the 10km between 00:40:00 and 01:05:00, below and above that the times spread out much more to the extreme.
+This very clearly shows that most runners run the 10km between 00:40:00 and 01:05:00, below and above that, the times spread out much more to the extreme.
 With my time being 00:57:09 I am on the lower end of the average, however one important thing to remember is that with the run being 10km it is already a length that many cannot run at all.
-If you see your own time in this area do not get discouraged, you are still faster than anyone else that doesn't run at all.
+If you see your own time in this area, do not get discouraged, you are still faster than anyone else who doesn't run at all.
 It doesn't matter how fast or long you run, it matters THAT you run!

 ### Circular Bar-Plot

 Let's take a look at the participants and in what age-group each ran.
-When you sign up to such an event you get automatically grouped in an age-group based on your date of birth.
+When you sign up for such an event you are automatically grouped into an age-group based on your date of birth.
 I am in the MHK (Männliche Hauptklasse / Male main class) which is for everyone from age 20-29.
 This class makes up the bulk of both male (97/405) and female (90/231).
 The SQL-query looks like this:

 ```sql:SQL